Pol-Firewalls – IT Division Policy

 Administrative Standards:

-• Individual computer firewalls must be installed/enabled on all computers and servers controlled by the department as well as personal computing devices used to store or process university data.
+- Individual software firewalls must be installed/enabled on all computers and servers used to access, store, or process university data.

-• Firewalls run on single-function devices that perform no other services, such as acting as a mail server.
-Sensitive or critical departmental information must never be stored on a firewall.
+- Firewalls run on single-function devices that perform no other services, such as acting as a mail server.
+Sensitive or critical information must never be stored on a firewall.
 Such information may be held in buffers as it passes through a firewall.

-• Provisioning of perimeter network devices, including firewalls, within the department and university's network is managed and configured by the university IT and departmental IT teams.
-Configurations should deny unnecessary services and connections and prevent untrusted networks from accessing or being used inappropriately.
+- Provisioning of perimeter network devices, including firewalls, within the university's network is managed and configured by the university IT.
+Configurations should deny unnecessary services and connections and prevent inappropriate access or usage of untrusted networks.

-• The effectiveness and proper configuration of all University of Louisville firewalls within the university's departments are tested on a regular basis.
+- The effectiveness and proper configuration of all University of Louisville firewalls are evaluated and tested on a regular basis.

 Technical Standards: